JoshJestine/CovidInfoGraphics/readme.md

 - Covid Infographics hub is a combination of real time video calling application which a mix of covid analytics and latest news updates on covid.
 - The aim of the application is to make provide a better user interface which make the process easy and reliable.
 - Since Heroku has shutdown it's free tier services the website is down.
+- Demo of this project is added at the end of this README File.

 ## Live Demo
 covid-infographics.herokuapp.com/